Filing EEOC Complaint - Hostile Work Environment

 If you believe the situation promotes a hostile work environment, you should file a report with EEOC.

-How to File Complaint of Hostile Work Environment at EEOC
+How to File Complaint of Hostile Work Environment With the EEOC

 Employees may submit their complaints online through the EEOC Public Portal, by calling 1-800-669-4000, by mail, or in person at the EEOC office.
 If your company is a private business, it must have a minimum number of 15 employees working at least 20 weeks per year.
 Generally, EEOC complaints must be submitted within 180 days of the incident.
 If your state has anti-discrimination laws, the deadline is extended to 300 days.
 When filing your complaint about hostile work environment at EEOC, make sure to take note of the following: